Contract for difference (CFD) trading is about making gains from the upward or downward changes in the price of an underlying asset.

 Can You Make A Living Trading Contracts For Difference (CFDs) in Australia?

 Some people do make a living by trading CFDs in Australia.
-However, there is always a possibility of losing money as financial markets can become unpredictable.
-You must have trading expertise and a wealth of experience to become a successful trader.
+However, money can always be lost as financial markets can become unpredictable.

 How Are CFDs Different From Options?